 The most common short coming would be the failure of the previous R/O to update and incorporate all of the paper amendments into the numerous Admiralty and International Telecommunication Union (ITU) Service documents that the ship had to carry in the Radio Room.
 These books were vitally important as they provided the R/O with the information of Coast Station operation, Radio determination and Special Service Stations and Call signs used in the Maritime Service.
 It really was a case of cut and paste and some R/O’s found the job so onerous (i.e. boring) that they would put it off and put it off for as long as they could, even leaving the ship before it was completed!

 An unusual Radio Room Clock with a 24 Hour dial showing the two silence periods.
-This was purchased from E-Bay a few years ago.
+This was purchased by me from E-Bay a few years ago.
 I'm told it has a Russian or Eastern European movement.

 Unlike the ship whose clocks were regularly moved backwards or forwards to reflect local time.
 The Radio Watches and the Radio Room clock stayed on Greenwich Mean Time (GMT) now renamed as Universal Time Coordinated (UTC) time.